How We Use Meat Stock

 Tooth decay

 I got into stock after reading Cure Tooth Decay by the author, Ramiel Nagel.
-I was having major teeth issues at the time and was desperate to help myself.
+I was having major teeth issues at the time and wanted to help myself.
 The main thing this book suggested was drinking meat stock.
 So I did, plus lots of other things…like fermented cod liver oil and healthy fats.
-This author claims that stock made with carcasses, head, and organs of wild fish is the best.
-So, I make salmon head fish stock when I want to change things up.
+This author claims that stock made with carcasses, head, and organs of wild fish is the best; I make salmon head fish stock to change things up.

 Blood sugar issues